eshaan-s18/cse15l-lab-reports/labReport1.md

 lecture1/messages/hi.txt
 [user@sahara ~]$ pwd
 /home
+[user@sahara ~]$ ls /home/lecture1/Hello.java
+/home/lecture1/Hello.java
+[user@sahara ~]$ pwd
+/home
 ```
 This command **does not** output an *error*.
 The working directory was `/home` when the command was run.
-When the `ls` command is run with a relative path to a file as an argument, the output is the same absolute path that was provided as an argument.
-When I run the `ls` command with the argument `lecture1/Hello.java` the output is the same as the argument (`lecture1/Hello.java`).
+When the `ls` command is run with a relative or absolute path to a file as an argument, the output is the same relative or absolute path that was provided as an argument.
+When I run the `ls` command with the relative path argument `lecture1/Hello.java` the output is the same as the argument (`lecture1/Hello.java`).
 Similarly when I use the argument `lecture1/messages/hi.txt`, I get `lecture1/messages/hi.txt` as the output.
+Finally when I use the absolute path argument `/home/lecture1/Hello.java`, I get an output of `/home/lecture1/Hello.java`.

 ---